Stephens-Library/Designing-Data-Intensive-Applications/part I/chapter_1/Reliable Applications.md

 ## Software Errors
 We usually think of hardware faults as being random and independent from each other: one machine's disk failing does not imply that another machine's disk is going to fail, there may be weak correlations (common causes such as temperature), but otherwise, it's very unlikely that a large number of hardware components fail at the same time

-Another class of fault is a systematic error within the system, such faults are harder to anticipate because they are correlated across nodes, they tend to cause many more system failures, this inclues:
+Another class of fault is a systematic error within the system, such faults are harder to anticipate because they are correlated across nodes, they tend to cause many more system failures, this includes:
 - Software bugs that cause every instance of an application server to crash when given a particularly bad input
 - A runaway process that uses up some shared resource (CPU time, memory, disk space, network bandwidth)
 - Cascading failures, where a small fault in one component triggers a fault in another component, which triggers further faults